AdelinMist/jason-editor/README.md

     When an Enum is used, the editor automatically makes that field into a selectbox with the Enum values.
     This can be used to restrict the users to certain values!
     The __icon hidden attribute sets the icon in the sidebar of the application for the page with this specific edited object.
+    The __json_schema_template_name hidden attribute sets name of the jinja2 template to use for the json object we download for this class.
+    Both hidden attributes are OPTIONAL!

     Simple example for a validation class file (windows_machine.py):